go-tk/configset/README.md

         //   }
         // }

         // 5.
-Load a configstore item into a struct. var secrets struct {
+Load a configuration item into a struct. var secrets struct {
                 Password    string `json:"password"`     // should use json tag rather than yaml tag LuckNumbers []int  `json:"luck_numbers"` // should use json tag rather than yaml tag